 If we were to create a list of the most stressful things in the world, the job interview would surely be among the first ones.
 If you take some time to think about it, even if it does not seem like such a big deal in the beginning, when the date of the interview is closing in, the more the applicant start to fear.
 But what about the interviewer?

 Obligation of the interviewer

 An interviewer is required to have a certain pool of soft skill, in order to be able to do the job.
-Not every interviewer possesses those skills though.
+Not everyone possesses those skills though.
 And even if they do, they have to constantly work on them.
 Every applicant is different.
 There is a common basis but alterations between different behaviors and different people need different skills and of course a lot of experience.

 Use stress to your advantage